At university, you can explore your interests, inside and outside of the classroom.

 Multi-Faith Resource Team

-The Multi-Faith Resource Team (MFRT) in Student Life is made up of representatives from a number of faith communities who work together to meet religious and spiritual needs on campus.
+The Multi-Faith Resource Team (MFRT) is made up of representatives from a number of faith communities who work together to meet religious and spiritual needs on campus.
 The team consists of the following faith communities:

 - Protestant (Ecumenical Campus Ministry, Guelph Campus Ministry and the Evangelical Fellowship)

 - Jewish (Hillel Guelph and Chabad of Guelph)